EnceladusCat/ENM-AIIR-for-Tropical-Cyclones/README.md

 ### Limitations

-- The model was mostly trained and validated on Northwest/Southwest Pacific basin storms only; performance on storms from other basins (Atlantic, Indian Ocean, etc.) has not been evaluated and may differ.
+- The model was mostly trained and validated on Northwest Pacific/Austraila basin storms only; performance on storms from other basins (Atlantic, Indian Ocean, etc.) has not been evaluated and may differ.
 - Evaluation metrics above are reported for the T1.5–T8.0 range; performance at the extremes of the intensity scale (very weak or very intense systems) may be less reliable due to lower sample density in those bins.
 - This model is intended as a research and decision-support tool.
 It is not a substitute for official tropical cyclone intensity estimates issued by national meteorological agencies (e.g. JMA, JTWC, PAGASA).